/

 The Industry Context: The Streaming Wars

-Future Outlook: The "Sports" Tax
+Future Outlook: The Live-Events Tax

 Wondering what's next?
 Read our analysis on will Netflix increase prices in 2026.